JeyDotC/jeydotc.github.io/_posts/2014-05-15-ASP-CUSTOM-VALIDATOR-WITH-AJAX.md

 5. Update the validation state.
 6. Reset the original validation function but only when the validated control changes.

-Looks like a lot of things to do (°_°) but it is what it takes if we want some kind of generic solution for this problem.
+Looks like a lot of things to do, but it is what it takes if we want some kind of generic solution for this problem.
 Ok, lets do it.

 ### Say *"Invalid!"* immediately.